 UCD Sutherland School of Law Masters Degrees

 UCD Sutherland School of Law offers graduate degrees including Taught Masters, Research Masters, and Doctorates.
-The nine Taught Masters Degrees on offer cover a wide range of specialist areas of law for graduates to choose from (click on links below to download a brochure for each programme).
+Our ten Taught Masters Degrees cover a wide range of specialist areas of law for graduates to choose from (click on links below to download a brochure for each programme).
 The Masters in Common Law is a conversion qualification for those who have completed an undergraduate degree in a subject area other than law and wish to attain a qualification to pursue a legal career.
-The MSc in Criminology is also open to non-law graduates and the MSc in International Law and Business is open to business or economics graduates as well as law.
+The MSc in Criminology & Criminal Justice and MSc in Environmental & Climate Law are are open to non-law graduates and the MSc in International Law and Business is open to business or economics graduates as well as law.